All musicians need websites to present their work to the world, attract concert presenters, and establish relationships with fans.

 - Contact page, with a fill-in form

 MailChimp offers the top freemium email newsletter service.
-It’s free for lists with fewer than 2000 subscribers, and very low cost for larger lists such as mine – I use MailChimp to distribute The Musician’s Way Newsletter.
+It’s free for lists with fewer than 2000 subscribers, and not overly costly for larger lists such as mine (I use MailChimp to distribute The Musician’s Way Newsletter).

 Step 3: Assemble content for each page

 Gather photos and videos, edit your recordings, draft your bio and other text.